 The way that wrist pain manifests physically is generally dictated by the underlying problem.
 For instance, people who have developed carpal tunnel syndrome may experience a tingling sensation, while people with arthritis may suffer a frustrating, dull ache that persists at all times.
 Observing the location of wrist pain and its characteristics provides the necessary clues to determine appropriate action.

-Causes of Wrist Pain
+What are the Causes of Wrist Pain

 Wrist pain may result from a known injury, from overuse, or from progressive degeneration of the joint.